Frequently Asked Questions (click the question to see the answer):

 Why pay for rankings when there are others for free?

 These rankings are different in that they are objective and comprehensive.
-Updated multiple times per week, the amount of data and detail in these rankings complements and expands upon traditional top ten rankings by ranking all wrestlers with at least five varsity matches in TrackWrestling.
+Updated multiple times per week, the amount of data and detail in these rankings complements and expands upon traditional top ten rankings by ranking all varsity wrestlers.
 By using data analytics, RankWrestlers offers wrestlers, parents and coaches frequent and detailed opponent information, match details, and rankings of wrestlers based on an objective algorithm.

 How frequently are the ranking updated?

-The rankings are updated at least several times per week throughout the season, and they frequently update daily.
+The rankings are updated continuously throughout the season, and they usually update daily.
 However, the raw data is based on information from TrackWrestling, and some coaches are faster than others to update the lastest information on TrackWrestling.

 How do you choose what weight class wrestlers are place in?